GANGTONGH/Discrete-Molecular-Dynamics-Data-Analysis-Toolkit/README.md

 </div>

 ## P-value analysis
-P-value (*P*arallel in-register β-sheet) is an extension of the Q value
+P-value (**P**arallel in-register β-sheet) is a generalization of Q-value (the fraction of native contacts), the order parameter in protein folding.

 <!--
 ## Data visualization